This post was most recently updated on January 18th, 2023

 In the ad optimization world, AdSense is seen as the beginner stage to earning ad revenue.
 Many publishers make great deals of money or full-time incomes with AdSense alone.
 However, often these publishers have a lot of traffic and/or very high-quality traffic but also use advanced ad optimization techniques and additional ad networks to take their ad revenue to the next level.

-We’ve created an in-depth AdSense course called PubGuru University: School of AdSense.
+Check out our in-depth AdSense course called PubGuru University: School of AdSense.
 There we teach publishers how to master their ad inventory and maximize their ad revenue using a step-by-step over-the-shoulder video teaching approach.
-Students earn an AdSense Certification when they finish the course & pass the final exam!
+10,000+ students have earned an AdSense Certification and got raises after clearing our course.

 AdSense can be very strict, and sometimes publishers don’t get accepted into the ad network.
 It might seem like all is lost, but there are some alternatives available.
 AdSense remains one of the best ad networks out there, but we’ve identified some great AdSense alternatives to try out.